melodyxnguyen/melodyxnguyen/README.md

 ## About Me 🧸

-I enjoy teaming up to use technology to tackle climate challenges.
+I enjoy teaming up to use technology to solve challenges like climate change.
 Over the past two years at SLAC, I’ve gained hands-on experience in data science, web development, and renewable energy projects within the Bay Area.

 ____________________________________________________________________________________